Help with paying Ameren bills in Missouri

 The federal government as well as Missouri Low Income Home Energy Assistance Program, better known as LIHEAP, has primary two components for Ameren customers.
 They include an Energy Crisis Intervention Program (ECIP) as well as Regular Heating assistance.

 The crisis component will provide cash and grants to customers in short order to help them avoid a shut off.
-Or it can provide assistance if they are low on or running out of heating oil or fuel during the winter.
+Or it can provide assistance to an Ameren customer if they are low on or running out of heating oil or fuel during the winter.
+In some cases, a local non-profit may provide a free fan or help during the summer colling months as well.
+This program can be applied to at regional organizations in Missouri, and the United Way 211 service or a community action agency in Missouri can be a source of information.

 The regular program can offer limited amounts of financial assistance to help pay utility and heating bills for Ameren Missouri customers.
 Aid is passed out during the fall and winter months of October, November, December, January, February, and March.
 Your family size, household income, and other factors go into determining eligibility.

 What will happen is that Ameren in Missouri will send a disconnect notice to customer at least 10 days prior to the date of service discontinuance.
+This can provide the Missouri customer more time to get assistance before their heat or gas is shut off.
 In addition, representatives from Ameren Missouri will make attempt to notify the low income customer within 96 hours of the scheduled service discontinuance.
+Look here for other programs to help pay heating bills.

 Most of the resources above are government organized and paid for.
 Below you will find services and financial assistance that is offered and coordinated by Ameren itself, sometimes in partnership with local non-profit organizations.